 It is important that we separate paper, card and cardboard from other recyclables to keep it clean and dry.
 When collected with other recyclables, the paper and card can become contaminated with food and drinks residue.

-You do not need to do anything to get the new bin.
-This will be delivered to your house with a collection dates calendar and information on what goes in each of your bins.
+The new bin has been delivered, along with a collection dates calendar and information on what goes in each of your bins.
+You can also check the collection dates online.

-You will need to start separating paper and card from the other recyclable materials before the first collection in October.
+You should separate paper and card from the other recyclable materials.

 If you don’t already recycle everything that you can, including food waste, please start to do so now.
-This will help you to prepare for the service changes in October.
+This will help you to take part in the new service.

-You should start using your grey bin immediately after the last collection of your blue bin in September 2023.
+You should start using your grey bin in October.

 The day you put your bin out will depend on the area you live in.
-You will receive a printed calendar to let you know the new bin collection dates.
-You will also be able to view the new collection dates online from October.
+You will have received a printed calendar to let you know the new bin collection dates.
+You can also view the collection dates online from October.

 Savings will be made through reducing the frequency of collections and eliminating the need to separate the types of recycling.